-Adrian graduated with a BA from the University of Melbourne, an MA from La Trobe University and an MA and PhD from Harvard University, where he specialised in Russian history.
-His publications include a scholarly monograph, Late-Imperial Russia: An Interpretation (1997) and a local history, Follow the Gleam (2000), which won the Information Victoria prize for the best print publication on history in 2001.
-He has published on historiography, educational theory, comparative revolutions, and French, Russian and Turkish social and intellectual history.
-His Ottoman interests focus on the Battles of Çanakkale/Gallipoli, and he is currently researching RussianOttoman relations in the early-eighteenth-century era of Ahmet III and Peter the Great.
-Adrian reads Russian, French and Turkish.
-A foundation Director of the [Australian] National Centre for History Education (NCHE) (2000-03) and a former Chair of the History Council of Victoria (2003-08), Adrian was awarded a national (ALTC) award in 2008, and an Order of Australia Medal in 2009 for his teaching and professional activities.
-Adrian currently leads ASA tours to Russia, Romania and Slovenia.
+Dr Adrian Jones OAM is a retired Associate Professor of History at La Trobe University (1985-2020).
+A former Chair (2003-08) of The History Council of Victoria, Adrian has also a regular History segment on ABC Radio Melbourne 774 Evening Show.
+Adrian's OAM (2009) recognised his history teaching and learning roles in school and community settings.
+Adrian graduated with a BA Hons from the University of Melbourne, an MA from La Trobe University and an MA and PhD from Harvard University, specialising in Russian, French and Ottoman-Balkan history.
+Adrian's one work of local history, Follow the Gleam (2000), won the prize for the best print publication on history published in Victoria in 2001.
+He has published books and articles on historiography, educational theory, comparative revolutions, and French, Russian and Turkish social and intellectual history.
+Adrian's current research focusses on history and memory with respect to Mustafa Kemal Atatürk, and on Russian-Ottoman relations in "The Tulip Age": the early-eighteenth-century era of Ahmet III and Peter the Great.
+Adrian reads and speaks Russian, French and Turkish, and has just completed his first-year studying Modern Greek at La Trobe University.
+A foundation Director of the [Australian] National Centre for History Education (NCHE) (2000-03), Adrian was awarded a national award for his teaching in 2008.
+While Adrian currently leads ASA tours to Russia, Romania and Slovenia, he also likes travelling in France, Italy, Greece and Turkey... anywhere really.